Saint Pius X

 Pope Pius X is perhaps best remembered for his encouragement of the frequent reception of Holy Communion, especially by children.

-The second of 10 children in a poor Italian family, Joseph Sarto became Pius X at 68, one of the 20th century’s greatest popes.
+The second of 10 children in a poor Italian family, Joseph Sarto became Pius X at age 68.
+He was one of the 20th century’s greatest popes.

-Interested in politics, he encouraged Italian Catholics to become more politically involved.
+Interested in politics, Pope Pius encouraged Italian Catholics to become more politically involved.
 One of his first papal acts was to end the supposed right of governments to interfere by veto in papal elections—a practice that reduced the freedom of the 1903 conclave which had elected him.

 In 1905, when France renounced its agreement with the Holy See and threatened confiscation of Church property if governmental control of Church affairs were not granted, Pius X courageously rejected the demand.

 While he did not author a famous social encyclical as his predecessor had done, he denounced the ill treatment of indigenous peoples on the plantations of Peru, sent a relief commission to Messina after an earthquake, and sheltered refugees at his own expense.

 On the 11th anniversary of his election as pope, Europe was plunged into World War I. Pius had foreseen it, but it killed him.
 “This is the last affliction the Lord will visit on me.
 I would gladly give my life to save my poor children from this ghastly scourge.”
 He died a few weeks after the war began, and was canonized in 1954.